anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 This model, its actors (roles), and the interactions discussed below, are focused on the provision and consumption of cloud services in different stereo-typical deployment scenarios: IaaS, SaaS, CaaS, and Edge.
 The model presented in Chapter 9 deals with the cloud build and maintenance processes in different scenarios.
-It also defines the bounderies of the automation domains.
+It also defines the boundaries of the automation domains.
 These two views complement each other.

 Stereo-Typical Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~